aroemers/crustimoney/API.md

   errors.
 By default only named nodes are kept in a success result (the root node is allowed to be nameless).

+  A success result looks like this:

+    [:name {:start 0, :end 3}
+     [:child-1 {:start 0, :end 2, :value "aa"}]
+     [:child-2 {:start 2, :end 3}]]

+  An error result looks like this:

+    ({:key :failed-lookahead, :at 0}
+     {:key :expected-literal, :at 0, :detail {:literal "foo"}})

   The parse function can take an options map, with the following
   options:

-  :index (default: 0)
-  The index at which to start parsing in the text.
+  :index - the index at which to start parsing in the text, default 0.

-  :cache (default: no caching)
-  The packrat caching function to use, see the caching namespaces.
+  :cache - the packrat caching function to use, see the caching namespaces, default nil.

-  :keep-nameless (default: false)
-  Set this to true if nameless success nodes should be kept in the parse result.
-Can be useful when debugging.
+  :keep-nameless - set this to true if nameless success nodes should be kept in the parse result, for debugging, defaults to false.
-<p><sub><a href="https://github.com/aroemers/crustimoney/blob/main/src/crustimoney2/core.clj#L21-L76">Source</a></sub></p>
+<p><sub><a href="https://github.com/aroemers/crustimoney/blob/main/src/crustimoney2/core.clj#L21-L85">Source</a></sub></p>

 ## <a name="crustimoney2.core/ref">`ref`</a><a name="crustimoney2.core/ref"></a>
 ``` clojure